stephanme/pv-monitoring/zot/README.md

 ## Image Pruning

 zot is configured to prune unused tags: see [zot config.json](./zot/config.json).
 As this may interfere with mirroring, the tag deny lists should be updated after new tags have been mirrored.
+However image pruning by zot seems not to work.

+Helper scripts for image maintenance:
-The script `maintain-deny-list.sh` adds all mirrored tags to the deny list.
+- `maintain-deny-list.sh` - adds all mirrored tags to the deny list.
 This prevents that unused and pruned images are mirrored again.
-`maintain-deny-list.sh` doesn't try to opimise the deny list regexps.
+`maintain-deny-list.sh` doesn't try to optimize the deny list regexps.
+- `check-unmirrored-images.sh` - lists images deployed to k8s but are not mirrored
+- `prune-old-images.sh [-p]` - prunes old/unused image tags.
+Image tags deployed to k8s and one older tag are kept (or at least 3 tags).

 ## HA